 Manipulation is the practice of using indirect tactics to control behavior, emotions, and relationships.

-What is Manipulation?
+What Is Manipulation?

 Most people engage in periodic manipulation.
-For example, telling an acquaintance that you feel fine when you are actually depressed is a form of manipulation because it controls your acquaintance’s perceptions of and reactions to you.
+For example, telling an acquaintance you feel “fine” when you are actually depressed is, technically, a form of manipulation because it controls your acquaintance’s perceptions of and reactions to you.

 Manipulation and Mental Health

 While most people engage in manipulation from time to time, a chronic pattern of manipulation can indicate an underlying mental health concern.

 Manipulation is particularly common with personality disorder diagnoses such as borderline personality (BPD) and narcissistic personality (NPD).
 For many with BPD, manipulation may be a means of meeting their emotional needs or obtaining validation, and it often occurs when the person with BPD feels insecure or abandoned.
 As many people with BPD have witnessed or experienced abuse, manipulation may have developed as a coping mechanism to get needs met indirectly.

 Individuals with narcissistic personality (NPD) may have different reasons for engaging in manipulative behavior.
 As those with NPD may have difficulty forming close relationships, they may resort to manipulation in order to “keep” their partner in the relationship.
 Characteristics of narcissistic manipulation may include shaming, blaming, playing the “victim,” control issues, and gaslighting.

 Munchausen syndrome by proxy, during which a caregiver makes another person ill to gain attention or affection, is another condition that is characterized by manipulative behaviors.

 Manipulation in Relationships